-Our equity-focused venture capital portfolio is composed of companies at varying maturities facing different types of risks.
+Our equity-focused venture capital portfolio is comprised of companies at varying maturities facing different types of risks.
 We have defined these levels of maturity and sources of risk as: 1) Early Stage/Technology Risk, 2) Mid Stage/Market Risk and 3) Late Stage/Execution Risk.
 Early-stage companies have a high degree of technical, market and execution risk, which is typical of initial investments by venture capital firms, including us.
-These companies often require substantial development of their technologies before they begin introducing products to market.
 Mid-stage companies are those that have overcome most of the technical risk associated with their products and are now focused on addressing the market acceptance for their products.
-For those companies developing therapeutics or medical devices, the focus is on bringing their products through the first phases of clinical trials.
 Late-stage companies are those that have determined there is a market for their products, and they are now focused on sales execution and scale.
-Late-stage, life-sciences companies are typically generating revenue from the commercial sale of one or more products or, in the case of therapeutic or medical devise-focused life-sciences companies, are in Phase III Clinical Trials, which are the pivotal trials before a possible FDA approval and commercial launch of a product.
+Late-stage, life sciences companies are typically generating revenue from the commercial sale of one or more products or, in the case of therapeutic or medical device-focused life sciences companies, are in Phase III Clinical Trials, which are the pivotal trials before a possible FDA approval and commercial launch of a product.